getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 Checking connectivity... done.
 ```

-### Development on VirtualBox
+### Local Development Environment

-You'll use Docker on VirtualBox as your local development environment (dev).
+You will develop your application first on your local development environment (dev).
 VirtualBox was installed as part of the Docker Toolbox (see [Prerequisites](#prerequisites)).

 ![VirtualBox]({% asset_path python-web-app-dev/virtualbox.png %})